vmware/differential-datalog/doc/tutorial/tutorial.md

 ### Incremental evaluation

-Before moving on to more interesting programs, we use the "Hello, world!" example to demonstrate the incremental aspect of DDlog.
+We use the "Hello, world!" example to demonstrate the incremental aspect of DDlog.
 Add the following commands to the `.dat` file to delete one of the input records.
 All phrases ending with "World" should disappear from `Phrases`.
 DDlog performs this computation incrementally, without recomputing the entire relation from scratch.

 ```
 start;